Percona-Lab/percona-dbaas-cli/source/mongodb-usage.rst

 ``create-db``
 -------------

-This subcommand creates a new databases instance or cluster with the given name.
+This subcommand creates a new database instance or cluster with the given name.

 Example Usage
 *************